SilasMarvin/wasmind/actors/assistant/README.md

   - `WaitingForLiteLLM` - after LLM becomes available
   - `Processing` - after LLM responds without tool calls (automatically with `interruptible_by_user: true`)
   - `Processing` - after any errors occur during LLM communication (this may change)
-  - External control via `RequestStatusUpdate` or `InterruptAndForceStatus` messages
+  - External control via `RequestStatusUpdate` or `QueueStatusChange` messages
 - **Exits to**:
   - `Processing` - when appropriate message is received (system message from required scope, or user message if interruptible)
 - **Default configuration**: The assistant typically uses `required_scope: None, interruptible_by_user: true`, allowing it to respond to both users and any system actor